AgonLohaj/hssp_curve/README.md

 **Type**: `XML data reference`
 **Example**: `/single.xml`

-The constructor of the HSSP Curve is responsible for initializing the HSSP Curve and appending the fundamental html elements to yourDiv
+The constructor of the HSSP Curve is responsible for initializing the HSSP Curve and appending the fundamental html elements to `yourDiv`

 ```javascript
 var instance = new hssp_curve({el: yourDiv, data: "/single.xml"});
 ```

-#### Render;
+#### Render Method;

 The render method has no parameters.